-Our newly acquired product candidate, SGT-610, has obtained orphan drug designation by both the FDA and the European Commission.
+Our product candidate, SGT-610, has obtained orphan drug designation in Gorlin syndrome by both the FDA and the European Commission, or EC.
 Regulatory authorities in these jurisdictions may designate drugs for relatively small patient populations as orphan drugs, but there is no guarantee we will maintain the benefits of such designations.